seng637-Winter/seng637-a4-munalakhtar/seng637-a4-team_10.md

 Overall, we experienced obstacles related to both PiTest and Selenium during the lab, valuable lessons were learnt while debugging/ configuring the software to work properly.

 # Comments/feedback on the assignment itself

+The lab assignment is designed to be engaging and insightful, with regards to topics of Mutation Testing and GUI testing.
+However, challenges in configuring the environment needlessly added to the amount of effort needed to set up the basis for performing the lab.
+Further clarity in the instructions for this assignment may prove helpful.